 I can tell you other horror stories.
 My sorority sister is a doctor and she always tells me, “Don’t get sick,” because of the dumb, careless things some doctors and nurses do in hospitals.
 Working in mental health advocacy, I’ve heard stories about psychiatric hospitals that will seriously make you cry.
 I’m lucky that I have a great general med doctor.
 And even if I didn’t agree with her 100%, I’d get a second opinion.

-And there have been times when a doctor suggested a certain treatment or drug for me that I knew was ludicrous and I told them no. But what happened last week to my body, to me, will not happen again.
+There have been times when a doctor suggested a certain treatment or drug for me that I knew was ludicrous and I told them no. But what happened last week to my body, to me, will not happen again.

 I encourage you to do your research before going to a doctor if you can.
 If they want to do a procedure, research it before saying yes.
 The web is not always accurate when it comes to health.
 But forums can be really helpful because there are others on there with the same experience or symptoms as you and can talk about it.
 And get a 2nd, 3rd opinion.
 Also follow your gut.
 If the doctor is a poor communicator, doesn’t make sense, seems like an idiot or just comes off as if he/she could care less, than you may want to think about hopping off of that exam table quick.